marvinsiefke/pepper-wpyoutube/README.md

 - Maybe a TTL for the thumbnails in the cache.
 - Maybe a more flexible interpreting of the attribute in the shortcode, especially an possibility to pass the full URI, not only an ID.
 This could be more comfortable.
 - An option to save the consent in a cookie.

+There is no ETA or even a periodic development, but the plugin will grow with my wordpress projects.